icopy-site/awesome/docs/awesome/awesome-chess.md

 FEN Parsers
 ---
-*Forsyth–Edwards Notation (https://github.com/hkirat/awesome-chess/blob/master/FEN) is a standard notation for describing a particular board position of a chess game.*
+*Forsyth–Edwards Notation (FEN) is a standard notation for describing a particular board position of a chess game.*

  - [fenparser by tlehman](https://github.com/tlehman/fenparser) - A parser for Forsyth-Edwards Notation wriitten in Python.
  - [fen by ucarion](https://github.com/ucarion/fen) - A Rust Forsyth-Edwards notation parser with proper error handling.